Maurice Audin: Algerian War

-The Audin affair
+Audin affair

-During the Battle of Algiers, Maurice Audin was arrested at his home on 11 June 1957 by Captain Devis, Lieutenant Philippe Erulin and several soldiers of the First Parachute Regiment of the French Army.
+During the Battle of Algiers, Maurice Audin was arrested at his home on 11 June 1957 by Captain Devis, Lieutenant Philippe Erulin and several soldiers of the 1er régiment de chasseurs parachutistes (1e RCP) of the French Army.
 He was taken to the Villa Susini in the fashionable neighborhood of El Biar for interrogation.

 A trap was installed in the apartment of the Audin family and Henri Alleg, the former editor of the Alger républicain, was arrested there the next day.

 Doctor Georges Hadjadj later admitted that, under torture, he had given Audin's name to men working for Paul Aussaresses, following threats that his wife would be raped.

 Audin was last seen alive by Henri Alleg, one day after his arrest.
 Alleg had just been arrested, and the paratroopers attempted to intimidate him by showing Audin, who had been tortured and was confused.
 Pressed to tell Alleg how torture would feel, he said "it is tough, Henri" (c'est dur, Henri).
 Alleg described the events in La Question; he also mentioned later hearing a prisoner dragged away and gunshots, that he assumed were Audin's summary execution.

 Audin's wife and their three children never received any further information about him.
 According to Pierre Vidal-Naquet, who wrote in May 1958, in the first edition of L'affaire Audin, that escape was impossible, Maurice Audin died under torture on 21 June 1957, at the hands of Lieutenant André Charbonnier (a graduate of Saint-Cyr who was nicknamed "the doctor" because he liked to use a scalpel on his victims), under the orders of the General Jacques Massu.
 According to the French Army, Maurice Audin tried to escape by jumping from a jeep during a transfer.
 However, in November 1960, Charbonnier told Vidal-Naquet that he had strangled Audin and buried the body in Fort l’Empereur in El Biar.